solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 ### 3.1.3.
 Tempdb usage

 `Tempdb` is used to hold intermediate results during query execution.
 For each 100 cDWUs allocated in your pool, there is 399 GB of tempdb space available.
-By using several DMVs in conjunction with the `microsoft.vw_sql_requests` view from the [`Microsoft Toolkit for SQL`](https://github.com/Microsoft/sql-data-warehouse-samples/tree/master/solutions/monitoring), you can determine if the workload you are running is trending toward capacity.
+By using several DMVs in conjunction with the `microsoft.vw_sql_requests` view you can determine if the workload you are running is trending toward capacity.

     ```sql
     -- Monitor tempdb